skyurij/Semantic_dialog_theory/README.md

 Each dialogue demonstrates a distinct trajectory in the semantic phase space and provides
 a concrete example of how meaning dynamics unfold in real teacher–student interaction.

+## Machine‑Reactive Cognitive Regime

+In addition to the three human cognitive types (Iosif, Gosha, Benya), the repository now includes an analysis of Human–LLM interaction.
+The LLM exhibits a distinct meaning‑dynamic mode:

+- reactive rather than structural,
+- oscillatory rather than stable,
+- context‑driven rather than invariant‑driven,
+- constructive but lacking global coherence.

+This regime is termed **machine‑reactive cognition**.
+It behaves as an amplified form of the Gosha‑type trajectory, with high topological freedom and low structural density.
+The full analysis is available in `analysis/human_llm_analysis.md`.

 ---

 ## 🧭 Purpose of This Repository